Harris TV interview in West Virginia provokes flare-up with Manchin

 Manchin has made inroads with groups that many Democrats have struggled to connect with, including factory workers, coal miners and steelworkers.

-In 2008, Barack Obama, then a Democratic presidential candidate, made a costly mistake when talking about coal-mining and steel-mill towns in Pennsylvania and the Midwest that have struggled economically.
+In 2008, Barack Obama, then a Democratic presidential candidate, made a costly mistake when talking about coal-mining and steel-mill towns in Pennsylvania and the Midwest that were struggling economically.

 “And it’s not surprising then they get bitter, they cling to guns or religion or antipathy toward people who aren’t like them or anti-immigrant sentiment or anti-trade sentiment as a way to explain their frustrations,” Obama said.